time-machine-project/requests-for-comments/files/template/RFC-template.md

 It is possible to include images.
 They should be added in an `images` folder directly next to the markdown document.
 In the text they are referenced like
 this: `![Image caption](./images/image_name_including_file_ending.png)`.
-The path is relative to the location of the Markdown file.
+The path is relative to the location of the markdown file.

 # Q&A